-All of our pipeline MDPs and MBT candidates are in the pre-clinical stage of development, and there is no guarantee that the activity demonstrated in pre-clinical models will be shown in human testing.
+All of our pipeline MDPs, except for CB4211, our clinical candidate, are in various stages of research.
+There is no guarantee that any additional MDP analog will be advanced to clinical development, or that the activity demonstrated in pre-clinical research models will be shown in human testing.